Light, and soft rosemary dinner rolls glazed in a delicious melted honey butter glaze – full of flavor and perfect for your dinner table!

-Rolls are so amazingly easy to pull off ~ make them with sweet potatoes, carrots… or keep it simple with the rosemary you have in the backyard and a few hours of your time.
+Rolls are so amazingly easy to pull off.
+Make them with sweet potatoes, or maybe even carrots.
+Or, keep it simple with the rosemary you have in the backyard and a few hours of your time.
 These rolls would be perfect for Thanksgiving!

-One of the best things about making your own rolls is being able to enjoy the wonderful smell that follows for hours, as the bread bakes in the oven and tells the entire neighborhood that your house is the house to be in (at least at that point in time!)
+As the bread bakes in the oven it tells the entire neighborhood that your house is the house to be in (at least at that point in time!)

 - 1 tsp salt

 - 3 1/2 C all purpose flour

 - In your stand mixer, whisk the water and yeast along with 2 tsp sugar, and let sit for 5-10 minutes until frothy on top.
 (If not frothy start over - it may be that you have bad yeast).

 - Using the dough hook on the mixer, add in the rest of the sugar, milk, egg, butter, rosemary and salt on low.